Last Updated on

 Everyone knows that magnets are needed in electroacoustic equipment such as speakers, speakers, and headphones, then

--What role do magnets play in electroacoustic devices?
+- What role do magnets play in electroacoustic devices?

--What effect does the magnet performance have on the sound output quality?
+- What effect does the magnet performance have on the sound output quality?

--Which magnet should be used in speakers of different qualities?
+- Which magnet should be used in speakers of different qualities?

 Come and explore the speakers and speaker magnets with you today.

 The following side view of the speaker can help us understand the basic structure of the speaker.
-The horn is generally composed of several key components such as T iron, magnet, voice coil and diaphragm.
+The speaker is generally composed of several key components such as T iron, magnet, voice coil and diaphragm.

-So how does the horn sound?
+So how does the speaker sound?
 We all know that a magnetic field will be generated in the conducting wire, and the strength of the current affects the strength of the magnetic field (the direction of the magnetic field follows the right-hand rule).
 A corresponding magnetic field is generated.
 This magnetic field interacts with the magnetic field generated by the magnet on the speaker.
 This force causes the voice coil to vibrate with the strength of the audio current in the speaker’s magnetic field.
 The diaphragm of the speaker and the voice coil are connected together.
 When the voice coil and the diaphragm of the speaker vibrate together to push the surrounding air to vibrate, the speaker produces sound.
 As shown below, this is the principle of the speaker.

 In the case of the same magnet volume and the same voice coil, the magnet performance has a direct impact on the sound quality of the speaker: